|

 found out some very important things about our merman."

-Berryn took a quick bite from the bread on his plate and picked
+Berryn took a quick bite of bread, and picked up his pen.
+"I

-up his pen.
-"I am ready to take notes," he said.
+am ready to take notes," he said.

-"First," said Maglor, "now where was it?
+"First..." said Maglor.
+"Now, where was it?
+Ah,

-"'The merman feeds on large fish, turtles and seals, considering
+merman feeds on large fish, turtles and seals, considering the

-head to break its neck.'"
+to break its neck.'"

 "By the gods!" said Berryn.